wenjielin-michael/wenjielin-michael.github.io/_pages/about.md

 News
 ===
-* January 31, 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://alex-yanranwang.github.io/)” accepted to ICRA 2022!
+* January 31, 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://alex-yanranwang.github.io/)” is accepted to ICRA 2022 (Philadelphia, United States)!
 * January 11, 2021, I am very excited to enroll in Imperial College London as a new PhD student.
 An exciting journey has begun!
 * March 31, 2020, I have graduated with a master's degree in Shanghai Jiao Tong University.